anna-stacey/NorthernInteriorGlossing/src/README.md

 You can compare two `..._pred.txt` output files with the simple ``compare_pred.py`` script:
 ``python3 src/compare_pred.py --check_gloss_line --file_1=generated_data/pipeline_pred.txt --file_2=generated_data/pipeline_gold.txt``

-## Pre-Training
+## Multiple Rounds of Training (with Different Training Sets)
+This process was used for the monolingual fine-tuning discussed in the thesis, where we do a round of training on the multilingual data, followed by a round of training on the monolingual data only.
+For simplicity, I refer to these two rounds as 'pre-training' and 'training' in the steps below:
 - Create a .txt that contains ALL the data, i.e., the data for pre-training combined with the data for training.
-- Run `fairseq-preprocess` on the total dataset, so that a `dict.input.txt` and `dict.output.txt` are generated.
-Move this to a directory where they won't get overwritten.
+- Run `fairseq-preprocess` (as in `prepare_seg.sh`) on the total dataset, so that a `dict.input.txt` and `dict.output.txt` are generated.
+Move this to a directory where they won't get overwritten (for this example, I put them in a folder called `total-train/`)
 - Now you are ready to pre-train.
 Note that you may want to also use a suitable dev file.
-When you run `fairseq-preprocess` this time, tell it to use the big dicts by adding `--srcdict total-train/dict.input.txt --tgtdict total-train/dict.output.txt` to the command.
+When you run `fairseq-preprocess` this time, tell it to use the big dict files by adding `--srcdict total-train/dict.input.txt --tgtdict total-train/dict.output.txt` to the command.
 - With pre-training complete, make sure you leave the models that were created as is.
-- For the regular training, change max-epoch in `train_seg.sh` to be the number of pre-training epochs + the number of regular training epochs (because the regular training is seen as a continuation of the previous epochs, not a restart)
+- For the regular training, change max-epoch in `train_seg.sh` to be the number of pre-training epochs + the number of regular training epochs (because the regular training is seen as a continuation of the previous epochs, not a restart).
 - Now run regular training in the exact same way as the pre-training, including with the extra command line args.
-- By the way, when you're running `dev_seg.sh` to predict and evaluate, you should first re-generated `train.output`.
+- By the way, specifically for the monolingual fine-tuning case, when you're running `dev_seg.sh` to predict and evaluate, you should first re-generate `train.output`.
 Otherwise, you'll end up with OOV proportions/scores based only on the monolingual training set.
 You can do so by re-running `dev_prepare_seg.sh`, and changing the train set back to the combined one, and commenting out the call to  `train_seg.sh`.
 Or you could just store the file initially!